 It's Time to Ratify The Disability Treaty!

 Next Tuesday – July 22 – the Senate Committee on Foreign Relations is scheduled to hold a vote on the Convention on the Rights of Persons with Disabilities (CRPD).
 The CRPD is an international human rights treaty that seeks to prohibit discrimination against people with disabilities around the world.
-The CRPD was inspired by U.S. leadership in recognizing the rights of people with disabilities, particularly with the adoption in 1990 of the Americans for Disabilities Act (ADA).
+The CRPD was inspired by U.S. leadership in recognizing the rights of people with disabilities, particularly with the adoption in 1990 of the landmark Americans with Disabilities Act (ADA).
 This vote, or “markup,” is a critical step toward a full Senate vote, and we need your help to keep up the pressure!